b00tc4mp/isdi-parttime-202303/staff/juan-ignacio-diaz/project/doc/README.md

 - TODO implement list of shared shopping lists in which I participate to access
 - TODO implement modal window of creation of shared shopping list with assignment of name, date of end and assignment of contacts who can participate
 - TODO implement shared shopping list modal window, will contain access to chat and shared shopping list and access to shared shopping list summary
+- TODO implement login functionality

 #### Add comment to chat

 - Me as user, I want to add and view the comments of the users in the list

 ##### Tasks

-- implement add comment
+- TODO implement add comment
-- implement reviews comments
+- TODO implement reviews comments
+- TODO implement login functionality

 #### Add product to the shared shopping list and update list

 -I, as a user, want to insert products in the shared shopping list.

 ##### Tasks

-- TODO implement modal window to insert products with name, quantity, type of product, trade, comment
+- TODO implement modal window to insert products with name, quantity, type of product, trade, commen
+- TODO implement login functionality

 #### Review shared shopping list